mrball47/fin321/hedging-project/stage4-final-analysis-assignment.md

 ### F. Structured AI Prompt

-Here is a comprehensive prompt you can use to instruct an AI or financial analyst to  recreate this hedging model.:
+Here is a comprehensive prompt you can use to instruct an AI or financial analyst to recreate this hedging model:

 Your task is to recreate a specific financial model for "Hedging Foreign Currency Receivables."
 Please generate the step-by-step instructions, exact formulas, and structural layout required to build this model in Excel.
 Below are the specific requirements, hardcoded variables, formatting rules, and mathematical logic you must follow.

-## 1. Formatting and Color Coding
+1. Formatting and Color Coding

 Create a "Key" section at the top right of the spreadsheet to establish standard financial modeling formatting:

-Editable Inputs: Background color Light Pink/Red.
-These are hardcoded given variables.
+* Editable: Set background color to pink for editable inputs that are hardcoded given variables.

-Outcome / Final Locked-in Amounts: Background color Yellow.
-These are the final results of a hedging strategy.
+* Outcome: Set background color to yellow for final results of a hedging strategy.

-Formulas: Font color Blue.
-Any cell that is calculated via a formula (but is not the final outcome) should use blue text.
+* Formulas: Set text color to blue for cell used to calculate via a formula that isn't a final outcome.

-2. Input Variables (The "Given" Section)
+2. Input Variables

-Set up the top left section of the sheet with the following exact labels and values.
-Ensure the values are formatted as specified in the Key (Light Pink background).
+Set up the top left section of the sheet with the following exact labels and values in subsequent columns "Given" and "Variables".
+Ensure the values are formatted as specified in the Key.

-1-Year Receivable: €16,999,575.01
+* 1-Year Receivable: €16,999,575.01

-Current EUR/USD Spot Exchange Rate: $1.1765
+* Current EUR/USD Spot Exchange Rate: $1.1765

-Money Market - U.S. 1-Year Interest Rate (domestic): 3.670%
+* Money Market - U.S. 1-Year Interest Rate (domestic): 3.670%

-Money Market - E.U.
+* Money Market - E.U.
 1-Year Interest Rate (foreign): 3.691%

-Forwards - EUR/USD 1-Year Forward Exchange Rate: $1.0935
+* Forwards - EUR/USD 1-Year Forward Exchange Rate: $1.0935

-3. Hedging Strategies Section
+3. Hedging Strategies

 Below the inputs, create two distinct blocks for calculating the hedges.
 Provide the Excel formulas required to calculate each step based on the inputs above.

 Block 1: Forward Hedge

-Row Label: [a] Sell EUR/USD 1-Year Forward
+* Row Label: [a] Sell EUR/USD 1-Year Forward

-Calculation: Multiply the 1-Year Receivable by the 1-Year Forward Exchange Rate.
+  * Calculation: Multiply the 1-Year Receivable by the 1-Year Forward Exchange Rate.

 Formatting: Yellow background (Outcome).
 Add the text <-- LOCKED IN: in one year we will have this amount to the right of the result.